-Today's Youth Fair offers a wide variety of entertainment, attractions, music, rides, food, vendors, fireworks, firematic and police displays, a talent show, pie eating contest, classic car show, farmers market, and so much more.
+Today's Youth Fair offers a wide variety of entertainment, attractions, music, rides, food, vendors, fireworks, fire department and police displays, a talent show, classic car show, farmers market, and so much more.
 Of course, the focus of the fair will always be agriculture, but as society - and kid's interests - change, we need to get creative about how we attract them to the fair and ultimately expose them to agriculture.

-The 2017 fair, scheduled for July 27-30 at Cairo's Angelo Canna Town Park, will offer a wide variety of entertainment and educational exhibits, including magic shows, animal demonstrations, singing and dancing troubadours, Western horse shows, exotic animals and more.
+The 2018 fair, scheduled for July 26-29th at Cairo's Angelo Canna Town Park, will offer a wide variety of entertainment and educational exhibits, including magic shows, animal demonstrations, a comedic dog show, singing and dancing groups, a bicycle stunt group, exotic animals and much more.